covelo12/Findings-ER/RelatorioRicardoCovelo_TelmoSauce.md

 - **Are other hosts involved?**\
 It is highly probable that the attacker has control over the machine with the IP "192.168.160.143" within the network.
 This IP plays a crucial role in various operations, such as downloading the PDF, receiving commands to execute with ProccessCMD, and downloading the Python script.
 Furthermore, the IP "193.136.172.20" is modified to serve as the default DNS, suggesting that it is a machine controlled by the attacker within the network.
-Also as mentioned before if the malware has indeed worm-like behaviors it will affect multiple machines inside the network
+Also as mentioned before if the malware has indeed worm-like behaviors it will affect multiple machines inside the network.
 - **What is the potential impact on our organization?**\
 If the malware is correctly executed in other words, not caught by Firewalls, antivirus, or similar software, this malware could potentially:
     - Exposure of Personal and Credit Information: The malware can intercept sensitive data such as usernames, passwords, credit card numbers, and other personal information entered by users on legitimate websites by manipulating DNS.